seanodonnell/django_mce_spellcheck/README.md

 ## Description

-[Django](http://www.djangoproject.com) app that provides a backend for the  [tinymce](http://www.tinymce.com/) spellecheck plugin that allows you to spellcheck your documents.
+[Django](http://www.djangoproject.com) app that provides a backend for the  [tinymce](http://www.tinymce.com/) spellcheck plugin that allows you to spellcheck your documents.
 It is configured to work by default with a [Mezzanine](https://github.com/stephenmcd/mezzanine) installation.
 Spell checking on the backend is provided by [enchant](http://pythonhosted.org/pyenchant/).

 ## Screenshots